rafalp/Misago/dev-docs/plugins/hooks/check-open-thread-poll-permission-hook.md

         raise PermissionDenied(
             pgettext(
                 "poll permission error",
-                "You can't reopen polls that somebody has voted in."
+                "You can't open polls that somebody has voted in."
             )
         )
 ```